 AQUATOX Release 3.2 was completed in 2017 and includes an update to the database management system, an ASCII input/output option, a command-line version, and nearshore-marine-environment modeling updates, as discussed in the 3.2 Technical Documentation.

 AQUATOX.NET Release 1.0 was completed in 2022.
-AQUATOX code was translated to C#.
-The interface is an
+AQUATOX code was translated to C# in Microsoft Visual Studio.
+The interface was simplified to some degree and a new multi-segment model capability is available that includes links to external data sources for stream networks and water flows.

 Installation Considerations